webix-hub/docs/data/spreadsheet/customization.md

 - "sort-asc" and "sort-desc" buttons are used for sorting in ascending and descending directions
 - "create-filter" button sets a filter in a cell
 - "add-range" button sets a named range of cells for using it further in math formulas
-- "conditional-format" button allows specifiying a particular style for a cell, depending on a certain condition
+- "conditional-format" button allows specifying a particular style for a cell, depending on a certain condition
 - "lock-cell" button blocks/allows editing of the cell's value
 - "add-link" button sets a link in a cell
 - "add-dropdown" button creates an editor with options in a cell